EtiennePerot/perot.me/src/posts/mac-spoofing-what-why-how-and-something-about-coffee/mac-spoofing-what-why-how-and-something-about-coffee.md

 		00:26:bb # Apple, Inc.
 	)

 The names in the `ouiList` entry refer to files in `/usr/share/macchiato/oui/` if you installed the Arch package, or `/wherever/you/cloned/it/macchiato/oui/` if you cloned it yourself.
 Each of these files contains a list of common OUI prefixes corresponding to a certain category of network interfaces.
 For example, `wireless_laptop` correspond to OUI prefixes of onboard wireless chips found within laptop computers.
-If you have a "common" computer, then feel free to post a comment below listing your OUI prefixes of your network adapters. make sure to specify which category of network adapter each OUI prefix corresponds to.
-Or you can send a pull request on the [macchiato GitHub repository][macchiato on GitHub].
-Or [the Bitbucket one][macchiato on Bitbucket].
-Whichever you prefer.
+If you have "common enough" equipment, then feel free to post a comment below listing the OUI prefixes of your network adapters.
+Make sure to specify which class of network adapter each OUI prefix corresponds to, and the precise model or origin.
+You can also send a pull request on the [macchiato GitHub repository][macchiato on GitHub] or [the Bitbucket one][macchiato on Bitbucket], whichever you prefer.

 Create one such configuration file for each network interface (for example, to spoof `wlan0`'s MAC address, create `/etc/macchiato.d/wlan0.sh`).